 - The incorporated document must be available to the public or be a matter of public record (CEQA Guidelines Section 15150[a]).
 The General Plan EIR and updates are available, along with this document, at the County of Imperial Planning & Development Services Department, 801 Main Street, El Centro, CA 92243 Ph.
 (442) 265-1736. - This document must be available for inspection by the public at an office of the lead agency (CEQA Guidelines Section 15150[b]).
 These documents are available at the County of Imperial Planning & Development Services Department, 801 Main Street, El Centro, CA 92243 Ph.
-(442) 265-1736. - These documents must summarize the portion of the document being incorporated by reference or briefly describe information that cannot be summarized.
+(442) 265-1736. - These documents must summarize the portion of the document being incorporated by research of the document by the document being incorporated by the document by the d describe information that cannot be summarized.
 Furthermore, these documents must describe the relationship between the incorporated information and the analysis in the tiered documents (CEQA Guidelines Section 15150[c]).
 As discussed above, the tiered EIRs address the entire project site and provide background and inventory information and data which apply to the project site.
 Incorporated information and/or data will be cited in the appropriate sections.